codecoolture/react-atdd-playground/README.md

 ## Hi 👋,

-Here you may find a template with a working project skeleton to (deliberate) practice your test-driven development skills (or _just_ front-end testing or front-end development in general).
+Here is a template with a working project skeleton to (deliberate) practice your test-driven development skills (or _just_ front-end testing or front-end development in general).

 ## 📦 What's in the box?